gcgrossi/NoMore_Excel_has_stopped_working/Eikonapi_stream_data.md

 # A second, more efficient, approach

-We will exploit a new method of the API called ```Streaming Prices```.
-The method is similar to ```get_data```, it accepts the same inputs (a list of instrument codes and a list of fields to retrieve) but in addition, it supports event handling.
+We will exploit a Class of the API called ```Streaming Prices```.
+The Class is similar to ```get_data```, it accepts the same inputs (a list of instrument codes and a list of fields to retrieve) but in addition, it supports event handling.
 This means that when a certain event happens (i.e.a new field is updated) the information contained in the event can be passed to a function and you can use it for your purposes.

 Let's see how this is translated in Python: